Unique and exceptional know-how

 In the seclusion of the workshops, the men and women of Lalique create between 350,000 and 400,000 pieces each year.
 Their expertise is the soul of the enterprise.

 The minerality of sand and the intensity of fire, the origin of Lalique's crystal and creations.

-- Then the glassmakers brave extreme temperatures in the “hot glass” workshops in order to gather, clean, shape and reheat the crystal.
+The glass makers brave extreme temperatures in the hot glass workshops as they gather, clean, shape and reheat the crystal.

-The pieces are selected not only according to technical criteria (absence of defects) but also according to aesthetic criteria, with full respect of the creative team’s intentions.
-During the entire process, each item is subject to rigorous checks before it can be signed by hand, a guarantee of its authenticity and quality.
+The pieces are selected not only according to technical criteria (absence of defects) but also according to aesthetic considerations, paying full respect to the creative team’s intentions.
+During the entire process, each item is subject to rigorous checks before it can be signed by hand, a guarantee of authenticity and quality.

-This unique Lalique know-how has received the prestigious label of Entreprise du Patrimoine Vivant (Living Heritage Company, or EPV), a mark of recognition of the French State, put in place to reward French firms for the excellence of their traditional and industrial skills.
+This unique Lalique know-how has received the prestigious label of Entreprise du Patrimoine Vivant (Living Heritage Enterprise, or EPV), a label of distinction awarded by the French State to recognize French firms for the excellence of their traditional and industrial skills.